trabe-teaching/surviving-software-development/one/05_hasta_la_vista_baby.md

 ## http://ir.gl/trabe-reads

 !SLIDE
-# Do your EOM projects at Trabe
+# Do your PFC at Trabe

 !SLIDE
 # Questions?